nvimpel/chipwhisperer/docs/source/windows-install.rst

 Chipwhisperer Updater
 ======================

-.. warning:: Updating ChipWhisperer may overwrite any changes you've made to the ChipWhisperer or ChipWhisperer Jupyter folders.

 Installers for ChipWhisperer are only built every time we do a stable release.
 As the time between releases can be quite lengthy, you may want to update ChipWhisperer before the next release.
 The easiest way to do this is to use the :code:`ChipWhisperer-Updater` application, which automates the process.

-During this process, we try to save changes made to the ChipWhisperer and ChipWhisperer-Jupyter repoisitores.
+.. warning:: During this process, we try to save changes made to the ChipWhisperer and ChipWhisperer-Jupyter repoisitores.
 If this process fails, the user will be notified and asked if they wish to continue.
 If they do, changes may be lost.

 =======================
 CW Compiler Environment